 Equitable Instructional Practices

-In contrast to the Anti-Racist Curriculum and Learning Standards strand which examines educators’ materials, standards, and plans, the Equitable Instruction strand zooms in on daily instruction as it happens live in the classroom.
+In contrast to the Anti-Racist Curriculum and Standards strand which examines educators’ materials, standards, and plans, the Equitable Instructional Practices strand zooms in on daily instruction as it happens live in the classroom.
 Ultimately, equitable instruction fosters an interdependent community where all students contribute and learn successfully.

 There are many ways to make these resources fit your needs (and probably plenty more ideas you could add!).
 Here are some suggested ways to think about your entry point.